-A lively looking porter stood on the rear f a car in the Pennsylvania depot.
-A fussy nd choleric-looking old man clambered up he steps.
-He stopped on the platform, suffed a moment, relates the Cleveland Plain Dealer, and then turned to the young in uniform and said: "Peter!"
+A lively looking porter stood on the rear of a car in the Pennsylvania depot.
+A fussy and choleric-looking old man clambered up the steps.
+He stopped on the platform, puffed a moment, relates the Cleveland Plain Dealer, and then turned to the young man in uniform and said: "Peter!"